galaxyproject/admin-training/sessions/19-storage/storage.md

 --purge_folders |	-5 |	purge deleted library folders
 --delete_datasets |	-6 |	mark deletable datasets as deleted and purge associated dataset instances

+Note that only a single numbered flag can be used at a time.
 ---
 # Bash wrappers